gino2010/javatech/answer/README.md

 # Answer
 This project is for one pre-interview test.
-Maybe move this project later.
+Maybe move this project to other project later.

 ### Function
-Base on a custom doubly lined list, implement a function to reverse list.
+Base on a custom doubly linked list, implement a function to reverse list.

 ### Development Environment
 - idea